knarkzel/zailfish/README.md

 # zailfish

 Compile time templating engine for Zig.
-Based in `sailfish` from Rust.
+Based on `sailfish` from Rust.